breathe-easy-events/sheffield.breathe-easy.uk/src/pages/how-to-guide-for-covid-safer-events-1.md

 Invite attendees who have a chronic condition (e.g COPD, hayfever) that may cause illness-like symptoms to contact you in advance, so that they feel welcome to come to the event and to reassure other attendees if anyone is coughing or sneezing at your event.

-#### Example text for attendees:
+#### Example text for attendees.

-Please do not come if you have Covid-19 or are unwell, for example with a temperature, cough, cold, vomiting or diarrhoea.
+> Please do not come if you have Covid-19 or are unwell, for example with a temperature, cough, cold, vomiting or diarrhoea.
 This is to help keep everyone safe.
 This doesn’t include long-term conditions like hayfever or COPD that might cause you to cough or sneeze.
 If you have a condition like this, let us know before.
 If you are unsure if you should come, please contact us on XXXXXX

-#### Extra-safe option:
+#### Extra-safe option.

 Ask attendees not to come if they have recently had close contact with someone who is unwell or tested positive with Covid-19, for example someone living in their household.

-#### Remember:
+#### Remember!

 People may be asymptomatic and not realise they are unwell or infectious, so taking additional measures is advisable.